girishji/vimcomplete/README.md

 `searchOtherBuffers`| `Boolean` | Determines whether to search other listed buffers.
 Default: `true`.
 `otherBuffersCount`| `Number`  | Maximum number of other listed buffers to search.
 Default: `3`.
 `icase`            | `Boolean` | Ignore case when searching for completion candidates.
 Default: `true`.
+`completionMatcher`| `String` | Enable fuzzy or case insensitive completion.
+Accepts one of the following values: `case` for case sensitive matching, `icase` for ignoring case while matching, and `fuzzy` for fuzzy match.
+Default: `icase`.
 `urlComplete`      | `Boolean` | Enable completion of http links in entirety.
 This is useful when typing the same URL multiple times.
 Default: `false`.
 `envComplete`      | `Boolean` | Complete environment variables after typing the `$` character.
 Default: `false`.